yourshoes/kalzate/docs/model.md

     - method: Enum - The payment method enum (cash, creditCard, mobile, wallet, voucher)
     - concept: String - The payment concept (voucher id, phone number, wallet id)
 - operations: [Object] - The list of historical operations performed in the ticker
-    - operation
+    - operation - It can be either add or remove operation
+    - amount
+    - discountValue: Number - The discount to apply to totalAmount
+    - discountType: String - The discount type enum (fixed / percentage)
+    - stock
+        - id
+        - reference
         - brand
         - description
-    - amount
         - price
-    - discountValue: Number - The discount to apply to totalAmount
-    - discountType: String - The discount type enum (fixed / percentage)

 ## Stock